 Chair of the Committee

 Robin L. Diamonte is the chief investment officer for United Technologies Corp., where she oversees $51 billion in global retirement assets.
 Prior to that role, she spent 13 years with Verizon Investment Management as managing director of Global Investments.
-Diamonte is the former chair and currently serves on the board for the Committee on Investment of Employee Benefit Assets (CIEBA), representing more than 100 of the country's largest private sector retirement funds on fiduciary and investment issues in Washington.
+Diamonte is the former chair and currently serves on the board for the Committee on Investment of Employee Benefit Assets (CIEBA), representing more than 100 of the country's largest private sector retirement funds on fiduciary A person or organization with control over a pension plan or its assets.
+Plan fiduciaries include plan trustees, plan administrators, and members of a plan's investment committee. and investment issues in Washington.
 Diamonte was appointed as a corporate board member for Morningstar in 2015.
 She is trustee of the Independent Day School in Middlefield, Connecticut where her two daughters attend elementary school.
 Diamonte earned a B.S. degree in electrical engineering and an M.B.A. in finance from the University of New Haven.
 In 2013, Ms. Diamonte was appointed to the Advisory Committee; reappointed for a second term in 2016.
 She was appointed Committee Chair in January 2017.

 Henry C. Eickelberg